-Even after a divorce has been finalized, there may still be matters that later require a lawyer’s advice.
-As children grow up and their needs change, it is important that child custody and support arrangements change to meet these needs.
-Other times, remarriage or the loss of a job may require changes to alimony and support.
-An attorney is crucial to ensuring that your divorce decree reflects the changes in your life.
+Even after a divorce has been finalized, there may still be matters that later require a divorce lawyer’s advice.
+As children grow up and their needs change, it is important that child custody and child support arrangements change to meet these needs.
+Other times, remarriage or the loss of a job may require changes to alimony and spousal support.
+A Monmouth County post judgment modification lawyer is crucial to ensuring that your divorce decree reflects the changes in your life.

 The Law Office of Jennifer J. McCaskill, LLC, located in Red Bank represents people across Monmouth County, Ocean County and Middlesex County and beyond in all types of family law matters.
 We have practiced law for more than 10 years and in New Jersey since 2006.
 We understand the legal, procedural and strategic considerations in post-judgment modification matters and will provide the guidance and counsel you need.

 Generally, under New Jersey law, anyone who wants to modify his or her support or parenting time schedule must prove there has been a “substantial change in circumstances.”
 We will look closely at your situation to determine whether you qualify for a modification.

 Our law firm represents people who wish to modify:

 Typically, if a parent paying child support loses his or her job, child support obligations may have to change to reflect this.

 New Jersey Enforcement Orders

 Whether your former spouse is not following an original court order or has failed to live up to the expectations of a modified order, you have a legal right to seek enforcement of that order.
 If the other parent has had a significant life change that is impacting their ability to make payments, this will be taken into consideration.
 However, if they have failed to make payments despite no major financial or life changes, the skilled legal team at the Law Office of Jennifer J. McCaskill, LLC can help you take the legal action required to obtain the payments you and your child need.